Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 - A user has been created.
 - The user has the appropriate rights.

-### Step 1: Register your app
+### Step 1: Register the client app

-If you want to gain access to the Core1 from any external app via API, first of all you have to register your app in the developer portal.
+If you want to gain access to the Core1 from any external app via API, first of all you have to register the client app in the developer portal.

 *Dev Tools > Tab APP REGISTRATIONS*